ayoubelhanchi/ayoubelhanchi.github.io/index.markdown

-My research interests lie at the intersection of theory and algorithms for machine learning and statistics, with a focus on large-scale stochastic gradient-based optimization and sampling.
+My research interests lie at the intersection of theory and algorithms for machine learning and statistics, with a focus on large-scale gradient-based optimization and sampling.